mesg-foundation/js-sdk/src/doc.md

 ## Installation

-### MESG Engine
+### MESG SDK

-This service requires [MESG Engine](https://github.com/mesg-foundation/engine) to be installed first.
+This service requires [MESG SDK](https://github.com/mesg-foundation/engine) to be installed first.

-You can install MESG Engine by running the following command or [follow the installation guide](https://docs.mesg.com/guide/start-here/installation.html).
+You can install MESG SDK by running the following command or [follow the installation guide](https://docs.mesg.com/guide/start-here/installation.html).

 ```bash
 npm install -g mesg-cli